 One aspect of consciousness is how we process information.
 Most people think that our memories are stored in the brain, much like a hard drive in a computer with 100% available recall.
 Many cannot understand that if a person claims to have consciousness apart from the body and the brain is flat lined, how can a person recall their NDE?
 This is a good point, but easily understood when one understands the nature of memories, the way we process information, and the way we recall that information.

 There have been several recent studies on consciousness.
 One current theory is that consciousness is where the memories are stored, not in the brain as previously thought (Berkovich, 2001).
 Berkovich is in the forefront of scientists who is exploring the theory that as an information storage unit, the brain cannot possibly hold all the information that is required to function in our society.
-Consequently, scientist are considering the alternative that the brain is more of an accessing unit much like a radio receiver.
+Consequently, scientists are considering the alternative that the brain is more of an accessing unit much like a radio receiver.
 The actual storage place is somewhere else, and NDEs would strongly suggest that place is the consciousness that survives the body.

 Recent findings have shown that we typically store information as a core memory attached to an emotion and then file it in a concept area in the brain (Ornstein, 1991).
 When we retrieve our memories, we are programmed to “fill in the gaps.”
 Therefore brain memories rarely are 100% totally accurate.
 Even Freud noticed that memories are stored by attaching emotion to them (p.
 89).
 Emotions organize how we store and access information in the brain.